smartface/sf-plugin-firebase/README.md

 # How to use
 - Initialize your SDK using the following code snippet: (You must write this code in app.js)

+Firebase has to be initialized before any use
 ```javascript
 const Firebase = require('sf-plugin-firebase');
 const File = require('sf-core/io/file');